ITT Inc.: 1972 Republican National Convention

-ITT became enmeshed in scandal in connection with the 1972 Republican National Convention.
+ITT became involved in a scandal related to the 1972 Republican National Convention.
 In May 1971, ITT president Geneen pledged $400,000 to support a proposal to hold the convention in San Diego; only $100,000 of the contribution was publicly disclosed.
 The Republican National Committee selected San Diego as the site in July 1971.

 However, on February 29, 1972, newspaper columnist Jack Anderson disclosed an interoffice memo from ITT lobbyist Dita Beard to ITT vice president Bill Merriam, dated June 25, 1971.
 The memo appeared to draw a connection between ITT's contribution to the convention and the favorable settlement of a United States Department of Justice Antitrust Division lawsuit.
 The resulting scandal, including a Senate investigation and the threat of criminal charges, caused ITT to withdraw its support for the San Diego convention.
-That combined with a shortage of hotel space and problems with the proposed venue led the RNC to move the convention to Miami.
+That, combined with a shortage of hotel space and problems with the proposed venue, led the RNC to move the convention to Miami.
 Special prosecutor Leon Jaworski investigated the case but ultimately concluded there was no evidence of criminal conduct by ITT.

 Nixon aides such as John Dean and Jeb Stuart Magruder have alleged that the Watergate break-in was motivated by the Committee for the Re-Election of the President's suspicion that the Democratic National Committee was making similar deals to fund its 1972 convention.
 This theory is supported by conversations and exchanges between President Richard Nixon and his chief of staff H. R. Haldeman before and after the break-in, as well as by testimony by E. Howard Hunt.
-However, this theory has also been disputed by others involved in the break-in such as G. Gordon Liddy.
+However, this theory has also been disputed by others involved in the break-in, such as G. Gordon Liddy.

 Involvement in 1973 Pinochet coup in Chile

 In 1970, ITT owned 70% of CTC (the Chilean Telephone Company, now Movistar Chile) and funded El Mercurio, a Chilean right-wing newspaper.
+ITT also had some $200 million worth of investments in Chile.
+Under Geneen's leadership, ITT funneled $350,000 to Allende's opponent, Jorge Alessandri.
+When Allende won the presidential election, ITT offered the CIA $1,000,000 to defeat Allende, though the offer was rejected.
 Declassified documents released by the U.S. Central Intelligence Agency in 2000 reveal that the company financially helped opponents of Salvador Allende's government prepare a military coup.
 On September 28, 1973, an ITT building in New York City was bombed by the Weather Underground for involvement in the coup d'état.